Last Updated on March 14, 2021 by Julia Wilson

 - Grooming: Requires weekly grooming

 The American Shorthair is a breed descended from European cats, brought to North America by early settlers to keep rodents and vermin away from food stores.
+This breed is popular in the United States, but are rare elsewhere.

 The coat is short, thick and glossy.
 It may feel somewhat harsh depending on the time of year.
-The coat comes in 80 colours, colour combinations, and patterns.

 The American Shorthair is a friendly and easy-going cat.
 They are quite playful and remain that way until a relatively advanced age.